laravel/docs/eloquent-relationships.md

     // Retrieve all posts that have at least one comment...
     $posts = Post::has('comments')->get();

+> {note} This runs as a [correlated subquery](https://dev.mysql.com/doc/refman/8.0/en/correlated-subqueries.html) which has performance implications when ran over large data sets.

 You may also specify an operator and count value to further customize the query:

     // Retrieve all posts that have three or more comments...